 Childhood cancer treatments

-There are 4 types of treatment commonly used to manage cancer in children: chemotherapy, surgery, radiation therapy and blood and bone marrow transplantation.
-Depending on the type of cancer, the treatments are used alone or in combination.
+There are 3 types of treatment commonly used to manage cancer in children: chemotherapy, surgery and radiation therapy.

-Radiation therapy is the treatment of cancer by the use of high energy x-ray beams.
-The beams target the cancer cells from outside the body.
+Radiation therapy treats cancer using high-energy x-ray beams.
+The beams target cancer cells from outside the body and destroy fast-growing cells, such as cancer cells.

 A bone marrow or blood stem cell transplant is a two-step process of elimination by chemotherapy and / or radiation of deficient bone marrow (or malignant cells) followed by replacement of the deficient marrow or cells by an infusion of healthy blood stem cells.